Visual in lister pages

 The Merchandising Builder section is only visible when Ajax Filtering is on.

-Required for Builder.
+Varnish is required for Builder.